Why Pet Allergies are Worse in the Winter

 - chronic ear infections

-Ensure you see a vet if your dog or cat is experiencing any of the above symptoms during winter.
-Your veterinarian will assess the pet’s health so he can figure out what might have caused this unusual reaction to occur.
-Your dog may be experiencing some dandruff, but it’s essential to remember that there may be more to the dry skin than meets the eye.
-Your veterinarian will look for signs of flaking and sores on the skin as well; if they find any evidence suggesting an underlying allergy, they can begin appropriate treatment at that point.
+If your dog or cat is experiencing any of the above symptoms during winter, you’d be wise to consult with your vet for an assessment and to discuss a treatment plan.
+It may appear your dog is experiencing some dandruff, but remember, there may be more to that dry skin than meets the eye.
+Your veterinarian will look for signs of flaking and sores on the skin as well, and if they find any evidence suggesting an underlying allergy, they can begin appropriate treatment.

 Diagnosis for seasonal winter allergies